Themefic-Team/beaf-before-and-after-gallery/readme.txt

 <hr>

 ### Before After for WooCommerce:
-Do you need a before and after image slider (Keep) for WooCommerce?
+Do you need a before and after image slider for WooCommerce?
 Then check this plugin of ours [here](https://wordpress.org/plugins/before-after-for-woocommerce).

 ### Features: